infinispan/infinispan-kafka/README.md

 ## Status

-- Actually only the Sink Connector (from Kafka to Infinispan) has been developed and still need work.
+- Currently only the Sink Connector (from Kafka to Infinispan) has been developed and still need work.

 ## Sink Connector Properties